- What is the Chinese Government Scholarship?

 - How to book an appointment for Chinese Student VISA?

-- Sample of Email to send to professors for an acceptance letter
+- The sample of Email to send to professors for an acceptance letter

 - Research proposal for CSC Scholarship samples